flarelabs-net/vite-plugin-cloudflare/README.md

 main = "./api/index.ts"
 ```

-The assets `binding` defined here will allow us to access the assets functionality from our Worker.
+The assets `binding` defined here will allow you to access the assets functionality from your Worker.

 #### Add your API Worker